MV Ursa Major: Russian career

 In September 2019, as Sparta III, the ship brought a cargo from China to Europe via the Northern Sea Route.
-This was 27 percent shorter than sailing around Asia to the south; which made her voyage ten days shorter.
+This was 27 percent shorter than sailing around Asia to the south, which made her voyage ten days shorter.
 It avoided the Suez Canal with its attendant toll, and the risk of piracy in parts of the Indian Ocean.
 Oboronlogistika claimed that the voyage saved € 300,000.
 At the time, the Northern Sea Route was usable from August to October.

 In late 2020, Sparta III became ice-bound near Mys Sopochnaya Karga in the Yenisey river estuary in the Russian Arctic.
 The 1979–built icebreaking anchor handling tug supply vessel Kigoriak, which had been chartered to escort her, was unable to free her, so Oboronlogistika asked FSUE Atomflot to divert one of its nuclear-powered icebreakers operating in the Gulf of Ob to free both ships.
 Rosatom deployed the nuclear-powered Vaygach to break a channel and the diesel-electric Admiral Makarov to tow Sparta III to the ice edge where the ship, having damaged its steering gear, was handed over to the ice-strengthened salvage ship Spasatel Karev, which towed it to Arkhangelsk.

 Oboronlogistika is a Russian state corporation handling marine military logistics.
 For years, the ship carried matériel on Russia's "Syrian Express" supply route to Tartus naval base in Syria.
 Another ship named Sparta, Sparta IV, had also previously involved in the Syrian Express.
 Some of that matériel was destined for Khmeimim Air Base.
 In 2022, after the Russian invasion of Ukraine, the US Government sanctioned the ship.

 Loss

 On 11 December 2024, Ursa Major left St Petersburg for Vladivostok.
 As it was winter, she was to sail via the Suez Canal.
-Her cargo included two 45-ton hatches for a Project 10510 icebreaker that was under construction, and two Liebherr 420 mobile cranes to be installed at the Port of Vladivostok.
+Her cargo was reported to include two 45-ton hatches for a Project 10510 icebreaker that was under construction, and two Liebherr 420 mobile cranes to be installed at the Port of Vladivostok.
 Ursa Major was travelling in the company of Sparta IV.
-Some reports claimed that Ursa Major was headed for Tartus.
-However, this is inconsistent with the fact that she was carrying vital cargo destined for Vladivostok.
+Some reports claimed that Ursa Major was headed for Tartus again, however, Tartus was not indicated as a port of call, only Vladivostok.

 By 22 December, when the ship was in international waters between Spain and Algeria, satellite tracking showed that her speed suddenly dropped to 1 kn.
 According to TASS, there was an explosion in her engine room.
 By 23 December, she was drifting south at 1 knot.
 Photographs published online showed her down by her stern, with her bow and forward superstructure raised, and listing to starboard.